-The Biology subsection contains 40 questions.
-Concepts tested include: Cell and Molecular Biology, including origin of life, cell processes, and more; Diversity of Life, Vertebrate Anatomy, Developmental Biology, Evolution, Ecology, and more.
+The Biology section has 40 questions.
+Concepts include: cell and Molecular Biology, Diversity of Life, Vertebrate Anatomy, Developmental Biology, Evolution, Ecology, and more.

 General Chemistry on the DAT

-General Chemistry accounts for 30 questions on the survey.
-Concepts include: Acids and bases; atomic structure; periodic properties; gases; liquids and solids; nuclear reactions; and more.
+General Chemistry has 30 questions.
+Concepts include: acids and bases, atomic structure, periodic properties, gases, liquids and solids, nuclear reactions, and more.

 Organic Chemistry on the DAT

-Often thought the most difficult subsection, organic chemistry also accounts for 30 questions.
-Concepts include: Mechanisms, organic analysis, properties of molecules, stereochemistry; bonding; reactions; and nomenclature.
+Often considered the most difficult section, organic chemistry has 30 questions.
+Concepts include: mechanisms, organic analysis, properties of molecules, stereochemistry, bonding, and more.